What is cyberbullying? How common is it? And what can teachers do about it? Get advice and resources to support your students.

 How can teachers work with families to identify and prevent cyberbullying?

 The first step is to communicate with your students' families about your expectations in the classroom and explain the skills you're helping students learn related to positive, responsible media use.
 When parents are informed and on board, they're more likely to reinforce the messages at home.

 Since families often look to schools for guidance on dealing with cyberbullying, you can offer them the latest advice and resources on the topic.
-Spark a conversation by sending home these printable Family Tips or handing them out at parent meetings.
-You can also share articles, videos, and Q&As in a classroom newsletter, on your class website or social feed, or at your next parent event.
+Spark a conversation by sending home these printable Family Tips or handing them out at meetings with parents and caregivers.
+You can also share resources in a classroom newsletter, on your class website or social feed, or at your next parent event.